IT graduate jobs

 Software engineer

-You'll create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect, testing both hard and software systems to diagnose and resolve system faults.
+You'll create, maintain, audit, and improve systems to meet particular needs, often as advised by a systems analyst or architect.
+You'll test hard and software systems to diagnose and resolve system faults.

 The programming language you're using could also become part of your title - for example, Java developer.

-Aside from technical competency, as a software engineer you'll also need to demonstrate a meticulous approach to work, commercial awareness and an ability to learn new skills and technologies quickly.
+Aside from technical competency, software engineers must also demonstrate a meticulous approach to work, commercial awareness, and an ability to quickly learn new skills and technologies.

 Read more about the responsibilities of a software engineer.